tembo-io/trunk/cli/README-DEV.md

     [`pg_config`]) in the path.
 *   [Docker] to run containers that build extensions
 *   The `tar` utility (for now)
-*   Linux on `x86_64`; test will pass on ARM platforms like macOS, but many will be skipped
+*   Linux on `x86_64`; tests will pass on ARM platforms like macOS, but many will be skipped

 To run the tests: